 In-depth training in the biological, social and community bases of medicine and the development of competent clinical reasoning.
 Upon graduating, doctors will be able to make diagnoses and, through therapy, resolve situations involved in the day-to-day of a general practitioner Thus, it is essential to ensure that the students undertake the social and ethical commitment of the medical profession.
 This goal must be achieved through subjects that, in most cases, have been missing from the syllabuses of programmes in Medicine.

 The human aspect of the medical profession: a doctor must have an understanding attitude towards health problems and their effects on people.
 It is therefore essential to come into contact with the reality of healthcare as of the first year of the programme: practical work at primary healthcare centres, hospital units and centres that provide social and health care, among other kinds of facilities.

 Specific training (optional subjects): medical research, clinical medicine in hospitals, clinical medicine in the community, surgery, neurosciences and healthcare management.

-Introduction to biomedical research: participation in the work of research groups of UPF, the UAB or the Mar Health Park, and The drafting of a research-oriented bachelor's degree final project.
+Introduction to biomedical research: participation in the work of research groups of UPF or the Mar Health Park, and The drafting of a research-oriented bachelor's degree final project.